m-marini/wheellyj/README.md

 The documentaion is in the [Wiki section](https://github.com/m-marini/wheellyj/wiki).

+## Release 0.11.0

+Add asynchronous status message and ExploringPointState

+Compatible with Wheellino 0.8.0

 ## Release 0.10.1

 Added ping signals in polar map, changed auto scan and some minor fix